appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 ## Using WHERE Clause

-The WHERE clause in SQL is a tool for filtering data based on specific conditions.
-It allows you to retrieve only the rows that meet your defined criteria.
+The WHERE clause in SQL filters data based on specific conditions, enabling you to retrieve rows that match your criteria.

 <dd>

-**Example 1:** If you want to filter table data based on specific criteria, such as gender, you can use a Select widget with the required option.
+**Example 1:** If you want to filter Table data based on specific criteria, such as gender, you can use a Select widget with the required option.

 Configure the query to fetch data using [selectedOptionValue](/reference/widgets/select#selectedoptionvalue-string) reference property, like: